SecretNest/ShortUrl/README.md

 ## Management

 * [Management](management)
-* Using file specified in Install step when Https is not available.
+* Edit the config file directly when Https is not available.